100% FREE CONSULTATION

 Clinical Assessment:

 This assessment involves a thorough evaluation of the individual’s symptoms, medical history, and any potential trauma experienced.
-The professional will ask questions about the traumatic event, the individual’s emotional and behavioral responses, as well as how these symptoms affect their daily life.
+The psychiatrist will ask questions about the traumatic event, the individual’s emotional and behavioral responses, and how these symptoms affect their daily life.

 Diagnostic Criteria: